stepansnigirev/workshop_advbitcoin/2_tweaking_specter/01_schnorr/README.md

 ## Integration with Specter-DIY

+Specter uses descriptor language to generate addresses for the wallets. `keystore.DESCRIPTOR_SCRIPTS` dictionary defines all known functions used in descriptors (like `wpkh`,`wsh`,`sortedmulti` etc).

-Add a new type of descriptor to `keystore.py` module:
+To add segwit v1 address generation we only need to add a new type of descriptor function to `keystore.py` module:

 ```py
 DESCRIPTOR_SCRIPTS = {